guhilling/citi-workshop-20201102/4.3.0-DEV/workshop/modules/module-03-authentication/03-authentication-htpasswd.md

 You can use `oc config get-contexts` to list all available contexts.

-You can switch contexts and thus the logged-on user as follows:
+You can switch contexts and thus the logged-in user as follows:

 ```
 # oc whoami